mvonthron/micoach-backup/README.md

 1. Run `backupGUI.py`
 2. Enter your *miCoach* credentials
-3. Select workouts to be downloaded (the tool looks for newly added workouts only download them by default)
+3. Select workouts to be downloaded (by default the tool only looks for newly added workouts )
 4. Wait a few seconds, you're all done!